Skip to main content

 Azzur entered chapter 11 with a stalking horse agreement already in hand.
 On the petition date, the company announced a $56 million deal to sell its consulting business to Eliquent Life Sciences, with the sale to be completed under Section 363 of the Bankruptcy Code.
 Eliquent agreed to assume certain liabilities in addition to the cash purchase price.
 The stalking horse protections included a $1.68 million break-up fee (approximately 3% of the cash component) and expense reimbursement capped at $1 million.

 To fund operations through the sale process, Azzur secured $23.5 million in debtor-in-possession financing from M&T Bank, its prepetition lender.
-The DIP facility included up to $8.5 million of new money and approximately $1.3 million for letters of credit.
-The financing structure incorporated a roll-up provision converting substantially all prepetition secured debt—except for a $1 million carve-out—into DIP obligations.
-The DIP terms imposed strict milestones, requiring the debtors to close the consulting business sale by mid-May 2025.
+The DIP facility included up to $8.5 million of new money (Supplemental DIP Line Advances) and approximately $1.34 million for letters of credit.
+On interim approval, entered March 4, 2025, the debtors gained access to $4.25 million in term loans and $7.5 million in revolving commitments.
+Interest on the Supplemental DIP Line Advances accrued at Base Rate plus 7.0% per annum, with a default rate 3.0% higher.

 The Bidding Procedures Order was entered on March 28, 2025, with an auction scheduled for April 3, 2025.
 However, no competing qualified bids emerged by the bid deadline.
 On April 8, 2025, the auction was cancelled, and Eliquent was confirmed as the successful bidder at its stalking horse price.
 The court entered the Consulting Sale Order on April 14, 2025, and the sale closed on May 6, 2025, with Eliquent announcing the completed acquisition of Azzur Consulting.
 The acquisition added capabilities in commissioning, qualification, and validation services; equipment and facility qualification; quality systems implementation; IT compliance and computer systems validation; and GxP quality and compliance consulting.

-| Total Gross Proceeds | ~$72.6 million |
+Total Gross Proceeds~$72.6 million

 Confirmation Challenges and Global Settlement